patrnk/9_github_trending/README.md

 # Github Trends

-A small script that shows the most starred repositories created in last week.
+A small script that shows the most starred repositories created in last few days.

 Installation: `pip install -r requirements.txt`

 Usage: `python github_trending.py -h`

-It may take some time to process all the repositories created last week.
+It may take some time to process all the repositories.

 # Project Goals